 Harpo Marx signature vintage top hat and wig acquired directly from him.
 The vintage 1930’s collapsible pop-open fur and felt top hat with internal attached blonde wig was acquired directly from Harpo Marx, and attributed by him to numerous appearances.

 Disney Studio’s VistaVision Motion Picture Camera used to film Mary Poppins, Tron and other features through the 1980s and borrowed for use on Star Wars.
 This was Disney’s only VistaVision camera and was used for visual effects composite shots on Mary Poppins (1964), Tron (1982) and other Disney films throughout the 1980s.
-Academy Award-winning visual effects genius Richard Edlund of Industrial Light & Magic borrowed this camera for use in creating the effects shots on Star Wars (1977).
+George Lucas borrowed this camera from Disney to photograph special effects on his on Star Wars series of films.

 QUOTE FROM JOE: